Skip to Content

 I believe this blade is what makes the Makers total-making machines.
 The projects you can cut with this baby are just unique.
 You can create wood signs for your home, boxes, extremely sturdy cake toppers, and more.

-You should use the StrongGrip Mat when using this blade.
+You should use the StrongGrip Mat to use this blade.
 If cutting extra thick materials, like wood, it’s recommended to add extra grip by using painter’s tape on the edges of your project so it stays secure on the mat.

 The Drive Housing for this blade isn’t interchangeable with other blades.